Teojusin: In mythology

 After razing Hwanguyangssi's house to the ground, he kidnapped Makmak Buin and tried to make her marry him.
 However, Makmak Buin said that after the jesa, seven ghosts had attached to herself, and if they married in this condition, they would be ripped into seven parts.
 According to Makmak Buin, the solution would be for herself to eat food consumed by prisoners in a burrow inside a field full of canine feces for three years.

 Meanwhile, Hwanguyangssi dreamed himself wearing just the rims of a hat, his spoon being broken in half, and his spoon buried under the earth as he slept in the Sky Palace.
 A fortune-teller said that the meaning of the dream was that his house was razed to the foundation, his wife serving another man.

 Hwanguyangssi was extremely agitated by this dream, and he reconstructed all of the Sky Palace in just four days, using the old rather than new wood, as Makmak Buin had said.
 He quickly returned to his house.
 All but the foundation of the house had been destroyed, and only tadpoles lived in the well.
 As he wept, his tears became a river, and his sighs became the winds.

 Suddenly, a flock of crows cast their shadows on a certain foundation stone.
 Hwanguyangssi was suddenly curious about what was there.
 There, he found Makmak Buin's note.
 He ran to the Fields of Sojin, but found it heavily defended by the Obang Shinjang, the deities of the cardinal directions.
 Hwanguyangssi hid in the willows next to the well.

 Meanwhile, Makmak Buin had a curious dream.
 She saw a cherry blossom fall down, a scarecrow on the gate, and a shattered mirror.
 Makmak Buin interpreted the dream.
 The fallen flower was an omen of fruits forming, the scarecrow was an omen of a respectable figure appearing, and the mirror was an omen of an old face appearing.
 Makmak Buin thus said that she would finally marry Sojinhang with one last bath in the well.

 Next to the well, she met Hwanguyangssi.
 After a rejoice, Makmak Buin hid Hwanguyangssi inside her skirt and said to Sojinhang that they should rejoice at their marriage with alcohol.
 But Makmak Buin knew that there was a hypnotic in the alcoholic beverage.
 Sojinhang fell asleep, and Hwanguyangssi emerged and turned Sojinhang into a jangseung, or totem pole, to defend the villages.
 Sojinhang's children turned into Seonangdang, or stone towers where travelers prayed for safety.

-Meanwhile, Hwanguyangssi and Makmak Buin turned into Seongjushin, the god of the house, and Teojushin, goddess of the earth.
+Meanwhile, Hwanguyangssi and Makmak Buin turned into Seongjusin, the god of the house, and Teojusin, goddess of the earth.
 The Seongjugut concludes with this: